CS571-F25/p107/ADAPTING-GUIDE.md

 - **"Firebase: Error (auth/unauthorized-domain)"**
   - Add your domain to Firebase Console → Authentication → Authorized domains

+### Firestore Permission Errors
+- **"Access denied.
+Please check your permissions."**
+  - Update your Firestore security rules (see Step 5 above)
+  - Use `/admin/test` page to verify your rules
+  - Ensure you're using the correct User ID in your rules

+- **"Missing or insufficient permissions"**
+  - Check if you're logged in when trying to write data
+  - Verify your security rules allow the operation
+  - Test with Firebase Console → Firestore → Rules Playground

+- **Blog posts not loading for visitors**
+  - Ensure your security rules have `allow read: if true;` for posts
+  - Check that posts collection exists in Firestore
+  - Verify there are published posts in the database

 ### Build Errors
 - **"Cannot find module 'firebase'"**